 Visting the Maryland Historical Trust Library as a Historic Preservation Consultant

 The Maryland Historical Trust Library is open to historic preservation consultants on Tuesdays, Wednesdays, and Thursdays by appointment only.
 Please read the information below before scheduling your visit.
-For further information or to schedule an appointment, contact Karen Kennedy by email at email@example.com or by phone at (410) 697-9550.
+For further information or to schedule an appointment, contact Karen Golder by email at email@example.com or by phone at (410) 697-9550.

 All material relating to Maryland's archeological sites is accessible only to qualified researchers with a valid Medusa account (see below).
 If you need access to this material, and you do not already have a valid Medusa account, please be sure to allow sufficient time for your account request to be processed.